aws-samples/serverless-patterns/alb-path-based-route-lambda-tf/README.md

-# Application Load balancer with path-based routing and target as AWS Lambda in Terraform
+# Application Load balancer with path-based routing and AWS Lambda target in Terraform

-This pattern demonstrates how to create an Application Load Balancer with path-based routing along with associated Listener and Target as AWS Lambda.
+This pattern demonstrates how to create an Application Load Balancer with path-based routing along with associated listener and target as AWS Lambda.
 Implemented in Terraform.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/alb-path-based-route-lambda-tf